UAB vs. Southern Miss NCAA Football Odds, Plays and Insights | October 16, 2021

 Southern Miss Stats and Trends

-- Southern Miss is 1-1 against the spread and 1-1 overall when the team amasses over 357.5 yards.
+- Southern Miss is 1-1 against the spread and 1-1 overall when the team amasses more than 357.5 yards.

-- This year the Golden Eagles have turned the ball over 14 times, three more than the Blazers' takeaways (11).
+- The Golden Eagles have turned the ball over three more times (14 total) than the Blazers have forced a turnover (11) this season.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.